 To maximize the impact of your digital signage, follow these best practices:

-• Optimize for Different Displays: Make sure your content looks good across different screen sizes, from small tablets to large video walls.
+- Optimize for Different Displays: Ensure your content looks good on all screen sizes, from small tablets to large video walls.

 Future Trends in Digital Signage